mfrasca/Taxasoft-BG/README.md

   - check your apache user: ``ps aux | egrep '(apache|httpd)'``;
   - change permissions accordingly: ``sudo chown -R www-data.adm /var/www/taxasoft/``;
   - I assume you are in the ``adm`` group on your Unix system;
+  - give yourself permissions to edit: ``sudo chmod -R g+w /var/www/taxasoft/``;
 - configure your database user in ``guest.pass.php``;
-  - this file is not included in the distribution;
+  - this file is not included in the distribution, check further in this text;
 - create the corresponding database and database user, with whatever rights you want;
   - ``CREATE DATABASE bg_database CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;``
   - ``CREATE USER 'guest'@'localhost' IDENTIFIED BY 'password';``